xiangli428/h2D2/README.md

 ```
 where `a` and `b` specify the hyperparameters of the prior.
 In v1.1, if `in_sample_LD = T`, we recommend setting `b = NULL` and `b` will be estimated by a pre-training process before MCMC.
+If `in_sample_LD = F`, the LD matrix may be rank-deficient.
+In this case, the z-score vector will be projected to the column space of LD matrix.
+See https://arxiv.org/abs/2401.15014 for more details.

 ### 3. MCMC sampling